CTSRD-CHERI/cheri-exercises/src/exercises/pointer-injection/README.md

 # Demonstrate pointer injection

-This exercise implements the direct pointer injection via pipe IPC.
+This exercise demonstrates how CHERI's pointer provenance validity prevents injected pointer values from being dereferenced.
+In this example code, a pointer is injected via pipe IPC, and then dereferenced.

 1. Compile `long-over-pipe.c` with a RISC-V target and a binary name of `long-over-pipe-riscv`, and with a CHERI-RISC-V target and a binary